moderndive/moderndive/vignettes/paper.md

 # Repository README

-In the GitHub repository README, we present an in depth discussion of six features of the `moderndive` package:
+In the GitHub repository README, we present an in-depth discussion of six features of the `moderndive` package:

 1. Focus less on p-value stars, more confidence intervals
 2. Outputs as tibbles